 Photo Credit: Mite Galería

-Do not sleep on her!
-General entry costs $50 but students, children under 12, seniors and visitors with disabilities get in free.
-Bonus: Wednesdays are free (oui, F-R-E-E), and you can also request an English tour by reaching out to email@example.com.
+General entry costs $50 but students, children under 12, seniors, and visitors with disabilities get in free.
+Bonus: Wednesdays are free (oui, F-R-E-E), and you can also request an English tour by reaching out to firstname.lastname@example.org.

 Mon, Wed, Thur and Fri: 11-19 hrs. | Sat and Sun: 11-20 hrs. | General entry: $50, Wednesdays free | Museo Moderno | Av.
 San Juan 350 | San Telmo